Internet-of-People/mercury-rust/doc/Architecture.md

  - `validate` a hash to an object to detect errors or tampering

-Most `HashSpace` implementations are not very special and thus can be separated into further responsibilities. `CompositeHashSpace` implements a `HashSpace` by delegating tasks to the following interfaces, effectively delaying such implementation decisions and improving modularity:
+Most `HashSpace` implementations are not very special and thus can be separated into further responsibilities. `ModularHashSpace` implements a `HashSpace` by delegating tasks to the following interfaces, effectively delaying such implementation decisions and improving modularity:
  - `Serializer` en/decodes raw in-memory objects to/from a storage format,